arttuv.com

 Books can also be used to read & annotate PDF files.
 I have not been using it like that and found the feature by accident, but it might be a low-cost option.
 Disappointedly it remembers the reading progress on the page level, so reading those one-pagers that Safari produces is not optimal.
 I wish I had a direct way to give feedback to developers…

-Seems promising this far
+Seems promising so far

 I’ve been using PDF for reading long web stories about a month now and it seems to be a good way to read articles I find by using a RSS reader.
 I tend to collect more to the reading queue than I’m able to read, but that happens with any service.
 I have an app idea that would make this process much more flowing, but I just don’t have the time (or knowledge) to implement that now.